voidlizard/fixme/README.md

 ```

+"Issues" or "fixmies" come from TODO/FIXME comments/entries from
+all (commited) git blobs across the project.

-So, therefore "fixmies" are immutable.
-So, how to manage
+So, therefore "fixmies" are immutable: editing "fixme"
+section in a file will cause to a new git blob to appear,
+and if the fixme's content is changed --- it will be a
+new fixme then.

-their state or do something usefull with them?
+So, how to manage their state or do something
+usefull with them?

 All operations over fixmies are done via the log.